jay-joshy/allergyguide/content/handouts/chronic_rhinosinusitis.md

 Biologic therapies
 ",
 "Details": "
 Biologics are medications that target specific steps in the inflammatory process in CRS.
 When used in conjunction with first-line therapy they can offer significant relief, and often can help with other related conditions, like asthma.
+They have essentially minimal side effects compared to placebo in several trials.
 ",
 "Examples": "
 Dupilumab (brand-name Dupixent), omalizumab (brand-name Xolair), mepolizumab (brand-name Nucala)